|Minnesota Nuisance Wildlife||Snakes|

 This is the time of year when snakes den in our homes' foundations.
 They are dormant during our cold weather months but on warm days you might get the odd snake running around your basement.
 If this happens call CWC at 952-212-0843 for a consultation.

 We can get rid of your snakes and find the hole where they came from.
-Sometimes the den entrance might be a gap or crack in the concrete.
+Sometimes the den entrance, or hole, might be a gap or crack in the concrete.
 Snakes often den under cement stoops, steps or stairs.

 Ask about our snake proofing services for your house, garage and foundation.